m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1.md

 The tour through the network follows an exemplary network illustrated in *Figure 1*.
 It is inspired by LeNet, (LeCun et al., 1998) the first CNN architecture.
 While the specific architecture differs between CNN, they are characterised by stereotypical elements covered by this example network.
 The algorithm is designed to solve a binary classification problem such as the distinction between cats and dogs.

 At this point, it is important to mention, that the figure and the immediately following paragraphs serve to create a frame for the walkthrough.
+While a deeper understanding will gradually be developed in the coming parts, *Fig. 1* will serve as a reference to facilitate orientation for the reader.
+Hence I want you to endure some minutes

 -----Which means each computation succesively applied to the data mentioned here will be discussed more in-depth later This frame shall serve as a reference  Therefore, all the terms mentioned will be explained in greater detail later and the reader is encouraged to endure some questions.-----